 Book Projects in Progress

-I am currently developing two book-length projects that examine the political weaponization of the past and the complexities of wartime narratives:
+I am developing two book-length projects that examine the political weaponization of the past and the complexities of wartime narratives.

-War on History: How Duterte Weaponized the Philippine Past: Co-authored with F. Talamayan, this book investigates the strategic use of historical narratives during the Duterte administration.
+War on History: How Duterte Weaponized the Philippine Past (co-authored with F. Talamayan): This book investigates the strategic use of historical narratives during the Duterte administration, tracing how the regime appropriated national heroes, manipulated commemorative events, and deployed nostalgia to consolidate political power.

 Rehearsing Independence: Propaganda, Nationhood, and the Second Philippine Republic, 1942–1945: Drawing from nearly two decades of sustained research on the wartime Philippines, this project expands upon my M.A.
 History thesis.
 It analyzes the complex relationship between state propaganda and the formation of national identity during the Japanese occupation.